anair-it/stanchion/README.md

 	...
 	</build>

 6.By default, the application gets all JMX privileges.
-Add __-Djolokia.policy.type=ro__ to disable JMX write and execute privileges
+Add the jvm arg __-Djolokia.policy.type=ro__ to disable JMX write and execute privileges
-7.Hit url _http://{host name}:{port}/{context root}/stanchion/index.jsp_ and IT support console will be displayed
+7. The support console web components is overlayed into your application 7.Hit url _http://{host name}:{port}/{context root}/stanchion/index.jsp_ and IT support console will be displayed

 Health check